justdigital/frost/README.md

 ##Downloading assets

-In some situations, we will need to download physical files from the dynamic site and put them on the static folder.
-For that, we have created the `-type` option.
+In some situations, you will need to download physical files from the dynamic site and put them on the static folder.
+For that, we have created the `--type` option.

   `$ phantomjs index.js --type="asset"`

 Just like the main command, you can still pass `--env` and `--list`:

-  * `--env`:  Just like the showed before.
+  * `--env`:  Just like shown before.

   * `--list: "/panel/sitemap.xml->sitemap.xml,/app.css->styles/app.css"`
     * This is a bit different that the `--type="page"` form.
 Here, the paths are also splitted by comma, but you need to specify the origin and destination from the file: